Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Modeling orders as directed arcs

+In the opening auction, the participants express their preferences by submitting limit orders to the exchange.
+In order to model these limit orders we define several sets, input parameters, and variables.

-Let $T$ be the set of the different contracts in a futures opening auction.
+Let $T$ be the set of the different contracts the participants can bid for.
 Hereinafter $T$ is also referred to as the \emph{contract set}.
 Remember that a contract is characterized by its underlying asset and its expiration date.
 Two contracts are equal if they have the same underlying asset and the same expiration date.
-Let the contract set be a \emph{totally ordered set} sorted in ascending order, where the first sort criterion is the underlying asset id and the second criterion is the expiration date.
+Let the contract set be a \emph{totally ordered set} sorted in ascending order, where the first sort criterion is the underlying asset ID and the second criterion is the expiration date.

-The main idea of the model is to treat the contracts as nodes in a graph and to treat the orders as directed arcs connecting the nodes.
-To be able to model all trading products we need to introduce a \emph{super node} $\circ$ that represents the source or sink of futures products that only involve a single futures contract.
-Let $T'=T\cup\{\circ\}$ be the extended node set (contract set), where $\circ$ is appended to the end of the sorted set.
-Then the set of trading products $C$ is a subset of arcs in $T'\times T'$.
-The arc $(\source,\sink)\in T'\times T'$ represents the product ``\emph{demand contract $\source$ and offer contract $\sink$}''.
+The main idea of the model is to treat the contracts as nodes in a graph and the orders as directed arcs connecting the nodes.
+To be able to model all orders as arcs, we introduce a \emph{super node} $\circ$ that represents the source or sink of orders that only involve a single futures contract.
+The super node can be interpreted as \emph{cash}.
+Let $T'=T\cup\{\circ\}$ be the extended node set (contract set) so that $\circ$ becomes the new maximum.
+Then all orders can be modeled as arcs in \extendedArcs{}.